 When I was three years old, I told my dad I was a boy.
 He assumed it was a typical toddler linguistic mistake, but I knew better.
 I knew I was a boy, and every night before I went to sleep I prayed that I’d wake up with a “boy’s body,” by which I guess I meant a penis, which I didn’t have.
-I was born with a vagina, so my father understandably thought I was a girl, as did everyone else but me.
+I was assigned female at birth, so my father understandably thought I was a girl, as did everyone else but me.

 In middle school, that time when everyone’s priorities shifted to looking hot, being cool, and above all fitting in, I tried my best to emulate the girls in my class.
 I copied their makeup, miniskirts, short shorts, and high heels.
 I bought a subscription to Cosmo, thinking it would teach me how to act like, feel like, and be a girl.

 By high school, I had stopped trying to fit in.
 I hid under a hoodie and sweatpants every day and never took off my headphones, lest someone actually try to talk to me.
 I didn’t know it then, but I was depressed—clinically so—and in total denial of the truth I had so clearly understood and proclaimed at the age of three.

 Finally, when I got to college, all those years of repressing that truth, of trying to be someone I wasn’t, took their toll.
 My depression became so severe that I had to reduce my class hours from full-time to part-time, and there were many days when I couldn’t even drag myself out of bed to walk the 200 feet to the dining hall, so I just wouldn’t eat.
 Even the parts of my life that used to be fun—singing, hanging out with my friends—became a struggle.
 I knew I had to do something before depression swallowed me whole, but what?